oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     **Compliance Summary:** Provides an overview of Targets Compliance status, key metrics about violations, average compliance scores, and comprehensive Report, facilitating targeted efforts to meet compliance standards.

-7. You will see Compliance Summary, Standards tab
+7. At the bottom of the page, you will see Compliance Summary section.

+    Click on Standards tab to see the results of CIS Benchmark assessment.

     ![Compliance Summary](images/compliance-summary.png  " ")

-    Displays number of Compliant Targets, Non-Compliant Targets, Critical, Warning, Minor Warning and Average Compliance Score.
+    You will see details of the assessment like number of Compliant Targets, Non-Compliant Targets, Critical, Warning, Minor Warning and Average Compliance Score.

     Click on Non-Compliant Targets number, pop-up window shows Targets showing the Compliance Score.